This page will help you get started finding information for your Assessment 1: Reflective Journal

 You may also want to use a relevant business library database, such as Business Source Complete.
 To access databases go to:

 Example topic: What are the challenges in managing an intergenerational workforce?

 1. Start by typing your key concepts into the search box:

-Tip: use double quotations for phrases "job satisfaction".
-This will your keywords together.
+Tip: use double quotations for phrases "intergenerational workforce".
+This will keep your keywords together.

 2. Add any synonyms to your search using the connector OR.
 This will help expand it.
 For example:

 Applying limiters (filters) - Use the 'Tweak my results' menu (left) to narrow your search further.
 Some key ones to consider: